Explore our progress

 What if Downsview had a more connected future—one that makes it easy for people walking, cycling, taking local transit, and driving to get around and across the site?

 During Round One of the id8 consultation process, we heard Downview defined, in part, by its lack of connections.
 People told us that it takes a long time to get places, routes are not direct, and they’re not safe enough.
 We heard that Downsview’s neighbourhoods are car-centric and that the rail corridor and runway are major barriers.
 People want direct, safe connections that work better for walking and cycling.
-In response to this feedback and public policy priorities—and because the runway will not be a barrier in the future—we’re exploring ideas to improve connectivity locally and to broader city transportation networks, and looking at the possibility of major new north-south and east-west connections across the site.
+In response to this feedback and public policy priorities—and because the runway will not be a barrier in the future—we explored ideas to improve connectivity locally and to broader city transportation networks, and looking at the possibility of major new north-south and east-west connections across the site.

 These ideas are guiding our approach to mobility: